 What is a Sustainable Homeschool Environment?

 For something to be sustainable, it must be able to be maintained or kept going at a certain rate for any period of time.
-This ensures that what can be done today will likely to be able to be done tomorrow.
+This ensures that what can be done today can be done tomorrow.

 When creating a plan for homeschool, it is important that homeschooling parents think realistically about their expectations.
 For families with multiple children, it may not be sustainable to expect to tackle every subject every single day.
 It may not be sustainable to use a different curriculum for each child in every single subject.
 For moms homeschooling one child, it may not be sustainable to push them to do multiple lessons, even if there is time for it.